 Horses Roll to Relieve Irritation From Tack

-One of the common reasons a horse rolls is to relieve the irritation caused by the tack.
-If you're unfamiliar with the term, 'tack' refers to the equipment used in horse riding, such as saddles, cinches, stirrups, and bridles.
+One of the common reasons a horse rolls is to relieve the irritation caused by tack.
+If you’re unfamiliar with the term, ‘tack’ refers to the equipment used in horse riding, such as saddles, cinches, stirrups, and bridles.

-After a long ride, these accessories may cause discomfort or irritation on the horse's skin, and rolling is a natural way for horses to alleviate this discomfort.
+After a long ride, these items may cause discomfort or irritation on the horse’s skin, and rolling is a natural way for horses to rid themselves of sweat and irritation caused by tack.
+(This is why considerations like saddle fit are important.)
+Sweat buildup under tack can make horses itchy, prompting them to roll to relieve the discomfort.
+Rubbing their bodies against the ground can ease any itchy sensation.

 If you notice your horse rolling after you’ve taken off their tack, they’re likely just trying to ease some of the discomfort it has caused.